Searching the National Archives for NA Records

 Two of the first names that come to mind when the topic of discussion is tribal rolls, are "Dawes" and "Guion Miller."
 While both are records usually associated with the Cherokee Nation, these records also include information on members of the Chickasaw, Choctaw, Creek and Seminole tribes -- also known as the "Five Civilized Tribes."

-The main depository for these and several other tribal records is the National Archives and Records Administration (NARA), home-based in Washington, D. C. The NARA groups their records by number and one we are intersted in is Group No. 75 which contains most of the records related to the Bureau of Indian Affiars.
-Other records of interst to our research include Group 279 which covers records of the Indian Claims Commission; Group 48, records of the Secretary of Interior; and Group 49, Old Land Office records, to name just a few.
+The main depository for these and several other tribal records is the National Archives and Records Administration (NARA), home-based in Washington, D. C. The NARA groups their records by number and one we are interested in is Group No. 75 which contains most of the records related to the Bureau of Indian Affairs.
+Other records of interest to our research include Group 279 which covers records of the Indian Claims Commission; Group 48, records of the Secretary of Interior; and Group 49, Old Land Office records, to name just a few.

 Most of the main tribal records are physically stored at the National Archives Southwest Region in Fort Worth, Texas.
-The NARA has begun to digitalize these records and place many of them on line for use by researchers, historians and genealogists.
-The records can be found at the NARA Archival Information Locator (NAIL) at http://www.nara.gov/nara/nail.html and include the following:
+The NARA has begun to digitize these records and place many of them on line for use by researchers, historians and genealogists.
+The records can be found at the NARA Archival Information Locator (NAIL) at https://www.archives.gov/ and include the following:

 One of the benefits of the NAIL records is that once you have searched the site and come up with an application and/or census number for your ancestor, a form is available online to order copies of those records -- just print it out, attach your fee and mail it in.
 In the case of the Index to the Final Rolls, the cost is $10 per census card.